Mortgage Basics #Home Buying #Real Estate #Renewal and Refinancing

 Impact of Interest Rates on Homebuying

 Shopping around can save you considerable interest-carrying costs, especially during your first term, when you pay more interest than principal with your mortgage payments.
-Even a small difference in the interest rate can equal big savings over your mortgage term.
-Additionally, securing a lower interest rate can reduce your monthly mortgage payments, lower your debt service ratios and help you qualify for more home.
+Even a small difference in the interest rate can equal significant savings over your mortgage term.
+Securing a lower interest rate can reduce mortgage payments, lower debt service ratios, and help you qualify for more.

 Strategies to Navigate Higher Interest Rates